Lameness

 Following multiple diagnostic methods, your vet will formulate an individual treatment plan for your horse.
 A more complex lameness may be referred to our equine hospital where our lameness experts will be able to investigate the lameness more thoroughly.

-Mon-Fri – 8:00 AM – 5:30 PM
+We are open Mon-Fri – 8:00 AM – 5:30 PM for routine appointments and 24/7 for emergency care.

 Phone Karaka